 - Charities and social enterprises should be able to choose who can best provide them with the support they need

-- Directing support through social lenders, identifying charities or social enterprises which they are not able to lend to a straight away, will focus our resources on those organisations which have the potential to access social investment, but haven’t yet done so
+- Directing support through social investors, identifying charities or social enterprises which they are not able to lend to a straight away, focuses our resources on those organisations which have the potential to access social investment, but haven’t yet done so

-- The size of grants should be proportionate to the size of the loan which the charity or social enterprise seeks to raise.
+- The size of grants should be proportionate to the size of loans which charities or social enterprises seek to raise.